ROSA Research Team

 A/Prof Inacio is an epidemiologist with research interests in the areas of population health surveillance systems and utilisation of existing data and informatics to enhance these systems.
 Currently A/Prof Inacio’s work focuses on the surveillance of people accessing aged care services in Australia and their subsequent health care utilisation.
 This work has the goal of identifying good models of care, areas in need of improvement, factors leading to high health care utilisation, and opportunities to decrease unnecessary utilisation.

-Maria is currently leading the development of the Registry of Older South Australians (ROSA) at SAHMRI, which will be the platform for efficient monitoring of Australians in aged care settings.
+Maria is currently leading the development of the Registry of Senior Australians (ROSA; formerly known as the Registry of Older South Australians) at SAHMRI, which will be the platform for efficient monitoring of Australians in aged care settings.
 In this role she is leading projects evaluating the epidemiology of aged care service utilisation in Australia from 1997 to the present and identifying differences in state utilisation of various aged care and health care services.
 Click HERE to learn more about Maria Inacio.

 Dr Sarah Bray